Let me introduce you guys to one of Brazil’s ultimate bar foods: Frango a Passarinho!

 Fry them until they are golden brown and delicious

-aaaaannnd crack them cold beers open because you are done!
+aaaaannnd crack them cold beers open.
+You are finally done!

 - First of all, please be careful when frying anything!
 An oil burn is nooooot fun!!

-- Temp is everything when it comes to frying, so, if you are not an experienced fryer, I recommend using a thermometer.
-The temperature of the oil will go down as new, cool batches of food go into the oil, so adjust the heat as needed and keep your eye on your thermometer.
+- Temp is everything when it comes to frying.
+If you are not an experienced fryer, I recommend using a thermometer.
+The temperature of the oil will go down as new, cool batches of food go into the oil.
+As a result, you will need to adjust the heat as needed and keep your eye on your thermometer.

 - To ensure longer shelf life, avoid keeping your oils in cabinets on top of your stove or by it – keep them in a cool dark place.